 Fall is here and we’re finally getting relief from the hot Georgia sun.
 You may have run your air conditioner all summer long – and we don’t blame you.
 Georgia weather averages a sweltering 88°F over the summer months (June, July, and August).
-Thankfully, fall in the South brings cool weather and a nice breeze.
+Thankfully, fall in the South brings cool weather and a nice breeze which is why we recommend to hire a local furnace repair company.

 We’ve put together a list of ways you can get ready for this wonderful change in weather and cut down on heating costs.